Dry Ice Machines

-Standard production is pellets (diameter 3/10/16 mm) or blocks with dimensions 120x120x20-50 mm, weight of each block approximately 400 g.
+Standard production is pellets (diameter 3/10/16 mm) or blocks with dimensions 120x120x20-50 mm, the weight of each block is approximately 400 g.

-In thermo-insulated environment dry ice can last up to 6 days.
+In thermo-insulated environment, dry ice can last up to 6 days.

 It is possible to produce dry ice on occasion with the Dry Ice Box.